sash-mt5/bybit-official-api-docs/en/rest_api_sign.md

 * How To Raised API Limit Threshold
     * Please send application email to api@bybit.com, We will reply in 3-5 working days.

 ### Authentication

-When calling API, you need to provide your API Key as an identification for every request.
-Meanwhile, a signature of the request you are making is asked.
-You need to sign the request data with the corresponding Secret Key.
+When calling the API, you need to provide your API key as identification for every request.
+In addition, a signature of the request you are making is required, which should be signed using the corresponding API secret.

 #### Public Parameters
 Name | Description | Type | Required | Default value| Comments